rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 Scaling by percentage
 ^^^^^^^^^^^^^^^^^^^^^^

-You can define a policy that scales your server resources up and down by a predefined percentage.
+You can define a policy that scales your resources up and down by a predefined percentage.
 For example, you can define a policy to increase your resources by 20% if a certain predefined event occurs as illustrated in the following figure.